niaid/sitk-ibex/README.rst

 The Python module is distributed on `PyPI - The Python Package Index`_.
 The package can be installed by running:

- python -m pip install sitkibex
+ python -m pip install sitkibex[zarr]

 Wheels from the master branch can be download wheel from `Github Actions`_ in the "python-package" artifact.

 Dependencies are conventionally specified in `setup.py` and `requirements.txt` and therefore installed as dependencies when the wheel is installed.
 This includes the SimpleITK 2.0 requirement.
+The optional "zarr" dependency is required for reading OME-NGFF ZARR files, and may be omitted if not needed.

 Data
 ----